What is bipolar disorder?

 - Investing in healthy relationships

-See your primary care doctor: A good first step is to see your primary care physician (PCP) and share your symptoms and concerns.
-They can conduct lab tests and a physical to rule out other health conditions that may have similar symptoms.
+See your primary care doctor: A good first step is to see your regular physician and share your symptoms and concerns.
+They can conduct lab tests and a physical to rule out health conditions with similar symptoms.

-Your doctor may refer you to a therapist, or you may choose to seek one out on your own.
+Speak with a therapist: Your doctor may refer you to a therapist, or you may choose to look for one on your own.
 Either way, your therapist can evaluate your symptoms and give you a more in-depth view of your diagnosis.
 Browse our directory to find a licensed mental health professional near you.

-Your therapist may diagnose you with bipolar disorder, or they may identify your symptoms as indicative of other disorders, such as anxiety or depression.
-Whatever your formal diagnosis is, your therapist can offer treatment methods to help you live a healthier life.
-Click here to find a bipolar disorder therapist near you.
+Your therapist may diagnose you with bipolar disorder or a different disorder, such as anxiety or depression.
+Whatever your formal diagnosis may be, your therapist can offer treatment methods to help you start feeling healthier.

 About the author

 The editorial team at therapist.com works with the world’s leading clinical experts to bring you accessible, insightful information about mental health topics and trends.